 “I know all about you, Megan,” he tells her.
 “I know you’re a damn good doctor.
 I know that you’ve spent years of your life healing people.
 And I know if you do this, if you murder this man in cold blood, you will kill you.
 You don’t have to do this.
 You can turn around right now.”

 Both Person of Interest and Minority Report contain a world where murder can be prevented.
-The two narratives likewise demonstrate that no future is fully predictable as free will still plays a role in our actions regardless of what has been foreseen by either man or machine.
+The two narratives likewise demonstrate that no future is fully predictable as free will still plays a role regardless of what has been foreseen by either man or machine.
 The two fictional narratives also raise the question of whether society is willing to sacrifice civil liberties for a safer world, and whether such a world is worth the loss of basic freedoms.

 Anthony Letizia